-Suntory Group, which has made achieving water security a vital issue in Suntory Group's Environmental Principles, continues to conduct various water-related assessments at the Institute for Water Science, established in 2003.
-We conduct water-related risk assessments for sustainable business activities and use these assessments to promote environmental management.
+Suntory Group has made achieving water security a materiarity in the Suntory Group's Environmental Principles and continues to conduct various water-related assessments at Institute for Water Science, which was established in 2003.
+We conduct water risk assessments to ensure sustainable business operations and leverage the insights to advance environmental management.
 We also consider water risk assessment when developing new businesses.

 -